synopkg/meshplay-consul/tests/README.md

 * `base64`, used to encode kubeconfig.
 * BATS, the Bash Automated Testing System: https://github.com/bats-core/bats-core
 * gRPCurl, a command-line tool to interact with gRPC servers: https://github.com/fullstorydev/grpcurl
-* The environment variable `MESHERY_ADAPTER_ADDR` is defined and specifies the IP address or DNS name of the meshery adapter, e.g. `localhost`.
+* The environment variable `MESHPLAY_ADAPTER_ADDR` is defined and specifies the IP address or DNS name of the meshery adapter, e.g. `localhost`.
 For some configurations, this might be set up in the Makefile.
 * The adapter is running.